microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 |------------|----------------------------------------------------------------------------|
 | CorrelationId | Gets the correlation ID associated with the offsets change, previously returned by ScrollTo, ScrollBy or AddScrollVelocity.

+<br/>Used by the ScrollCompleted event which is raised when the scroll offset changes caused by a ScrollTo, ScrollBy or AddScrollVelocity method call completed.

 ## Correlation ID